haakoan/GWSG/docs/generate_mode.md

   - `noise_level`: float.
 The scaling factor for the generated noise.
 A higher value results in a higher level of noise.
 Default value is 1.0.
 - Returns: numpy.array.
 The generated noise array.

+## Power spectral density
+The following PSDs are defined for colouring the noise that makes up the pulses.
+These are predefined, but the user can specify their own.
+Using the simple `guass_psd` is recommended for most use cases.

 ### `gauss_psd(f, central_frequency, **kwargs)`